Skip to content

 Contact arrangements should be focused on, and shaped around, the young person’s needs.
 The social worker should, as part of the assessment process, identify those people who the young person wants to maintain contact with.

 Arrangements for contact will be set out in the Care Plan and must take account of any Child Protection Plan or Contact Order that may be in force.
+Where appropriate, young people will have suitable access to technology to help them keep in touch with family and friends.

 If there is an issue with the young person wanting contact with family and it is deemed to be not in the best interests of the young person, then a Mental Capacity Assessment will need to be completed by the social worker/accommodating authority to establish if they have capacity and the Local Authority will need to be make a decision around whether a Court of Protection Order is necessary.
 See also Mental Capacity Act.